 You’ve seen the low fares on Canada’s new discount airline and you’ve probably wondered what it is like to fly on a budget carrier.
-This Swoop Airlines review is the result of a quick trip my husband and I took with Swoop from Edmonton to Abbotsford and back.
+This Swoop Airlines review is the result of a quick trip my husband and I took with Swoop Airlines from Edmonton to Abbotsford and back.
 It wasn’t flawless service, but it was cheap.
-Read on if you want to find our what went wrong.
+Read on if you want to find out what went wrong.

 Delays Happen – and it’s a Bummer When They Do

 Conversations turned grim in the departures area at Edmonton International airport.
 We were delayed on our Swoop flight by nearly three hours at that point.
 To pass the time, fellow passengers were talking about the worst flights they had ever been on.
 That’s never a good sign.
 Apparently some guy lucked out on one of his trips.
 He was on a plane that crashed, but he wasn’t injured.
 Insurance paid him $80,000 for that one.
 He considered himself lucky.
 He used the money to buy a new truck.
 I was really hoping he wouldn’t be lucky like that again.
 I’d rather make money without the imminent risk of death thank you very much.

 Wish They’d Sent an Email – Swoop Airlines Review